Practical Equivariances via Relational Conditional Neural Processes: Details of Lotka--Volterra model experiments

 The datasets used in this task included simulated and real datasets.
 The simulated datasets were constructed based on simulated predator and prey time series generated using stochastic Lotka--Volterra equations.
 The Lotka--Volterra equations introduced independently by \citet{lotka1925elements} and \citet{Volterra1926Flucutations} model the joint evolution between prey and predator populations as

-where $u$ denotes the preys, $v$ denotes the predators, $\alpha$ is the birth rate of the preys, $\beta$ is the rate at which predators kills preys, $\delta$ the rate at which predators reproduce when killing preys, and $\gamma$ is the death rate of the predators; the dot denotes temporal derivative, i.e. $\dot{u} \equiv \frac{\text{d}}{\text{d}t} u$.
+where $u$ denotes the prey, $v$ denotes the predators, $\alpha$ is the birth rate of the prey, $\beta$ is the rate at which predators kill prey, $\delta$ the rate at which predators reproduce when killing prey, and $\gamma$ is the death rate of the predators; the dot denotes a temporal derivative, i.e. $\dot{u} \equiv \frac{\text{d}}{\text{d}t} u$.
 In this work, we generated simulated data with a stochastic version proposed by \cite{bruinsma2023autoregressive},

 where $W^u$ and $W^v$ are two independent Brownian motions that add noise to the population trajectories and $\sigma > 0$ controls the noise magnitude.